-To verify Gamma SIP Trunking interoperability, the following features and functionalities were covered during the compliance testing:
+To verify Windstream SIP Trunking interoperability, the following features and functionalities were covered during the compliance testing:

 - Incoming PSTN calls to various phone types including UNIStim, SIP, digital and analog telephones at the enterprise.
 All incoming calls from PSTN are routed to the enterprise across the SIP Trunk from the service provider. - Outgoing PSTN calls from various phone types including UNIStim, SIP, digital and analog telephones at the enterprise.
-All outgoing calls to PSTN are routed from the enterprise across the SIP Trunk to the service provider. - Incoming and outgoing PSTN calls to/from 2050PC softphones. - Inbound toll-free and outgoing emergency calls (E999). - Dialing plans including local, long distance, international, outgoing toll-free, operator assisted calls, etc. - Calling Party Name presentation and Calling Party Name restriction. - Proper codec negotiation with G.711A codec and G.729 codec. - Proper early media transmission using G.711ALaw codec. - Proper media transmission using G.711ALaw codec. - DTMF tone transmission as out-of-band RTP events as per RFC 2833.
+All outgoing calls to PSTN are routed from the enterprise across the SIP Trunk to the service provider. - Incoming and outgoing PSTN calls to/from 2050PC softphones. - Dialing plans including local, long distance, international, outgoing toll-free, operator assisted calls, local directory assistance (411) calls, etc. - Calling Party Name presentation and Calling Party Name restriction. - Proper codec negotiation with G.711MU codec and G.729 codec. - Proper early media transmission using G.711MU codec. - Proper media transmission using G.711MU codec. - Incoming and outgoing fax calls using G.711MU codec.

-- Voicemail navigation for incoming and outgoing calls. - Call Pilot voicemail hosted on the CS1000. - Telephony features such as Hold and Resume, Call Waiting, Call Transfer, Call Forward and Conferencing. - Fax call over G.711 pass through and T.38. - Music on Hold. - Off-net call transfer using subsequent INVITE method. - Off-net call forward using Diversion method. - Mobility Extension (MobX) twining incoming call to cellular phones. - Response to OPTIONS heartbeat. - Response to incomplete call attempts and trunk errors. - Session Timers implementation.
+- DTMF tone transmission as out-of-band RTP events as per RFC 2833. - Voicemail navigation for incoming and outgoing calls. - Call Pilot voicemail hosted on the CS1000. - Telephony features such as Hold and Resume, Call Waiting, Call Park, Call Transfer, Call Forward and Conferencing. - Music on Hold. - Off-net call transfer using subsequent INVITE method. - Response to OPTIONS heartbeat. - Response to incomplete call attempts and trunk errors. - SIP Digest Authentication. - Session Timers implementation.

-Items that are not supported by Gamma on the test environment or not tested as part of the compliance testing, are listed as following:
+Items that are not supported by Windstream on the test environment or not tested as part of the compliance testing, are listed as following: